 6. Never engage in, or tolerate from your players, offensive, insulting or abusive language or behavior.

-7. Safety for player, coaches, parents are officials are a top priority.
+7. Safety for player, coaches, parents and officials are a top priority.

 Parent’s Code of Conduct

 1. Respect member, players, parents, referees and coaches.

 2. Always respect the match official’s decision.

 4. Let the coach do their job and not confuse the players by coaching from the sideline.

 5. Encourage the players to respect the opposition, referee, and match officials.

 6. Do not yell at an opposition player, coach, or spectator.